coreggon11/sol2ink/README.md

 You can run the application with `cargo +nightly run contract.sol`, assuming you have a solidity file called contract.sol in the working directory.
 The result will be stored in `contract/lib.rs` and the Cargo.toml file in `contract/Cargo.toml`.

-You can transpile the example contracts from examples folder by running `cargo +nightly test`.
+You can transpile the example contracts from examples folder by running `cargo +nightly test creating_test`.

 If you are using Sol2Ink from release pages, you will need to run `./sol_to_ink contract.sol`, substituting contract.sol with your Solidity contract's name.